top of page

 • Assets can even be:

--transferred to government bodies
+- transferred to government bodies

--or sold with proceeds going to the Consolidated Fund of India
+- or sold with proceeds going to the Consolidated Fund of India

 A Big Practical Concern: Mixed Funding Assets

-says: Assets created wholly or even partly using foreign funds shall be fully taken over.
-You
+Many non-profits build assets with a mix of domestic and foreign funding.
+The 2026 Bill says: Assets created wholly or even partly using foreign funds shall be fully taken over.
+You can apply to recover the non-foreign portion but only if it is clearly seperable.

-In real life, funding is often mixed and ascertaining asset value based on source of funding isnot straightforward.
-This creates uncertainty for organisations that have invested in
+In real life, funding is often mixed and ascertaining asset value based on source of funding is not straightforward.
+This creates uncertainty for organisations that have invested in infrastructure using foreign funds, even if partly.
+A common example is Land bought with domestic funds with buildings and infrastructure constructed using foreign funds.
+It is unclear how the designated authority will take over such assets.

 Another Tightening: Time Limits on Spending under Prior Permission route

-The Bill also allows the government to set: Deadlines for using foreign funds received under
+The Bill also allows the government to set: Deadlines for using foreign funds received under prior approval route.
+This means:

 • Funds must be used not just for the right purpose

-• But also within a fixed time
+• But also, within a fixed time

-Together with asset rules, this signals: Foreign funding is being pushed toward short-term,
+Together with asset rules, the signals: Foreign funding is being pushed down short-term, programmatic use, rather than long-term investments.

 Missed Opportunities

-While the Bill is very clear on how the government can take over assets, some everyday
+While the Bill is very clear on how the government can take over assets, some everyday issues remain unclear.

-• Why speaking orders are on FCRA applications (especially rejections) are not the
+• Why speaking orders are on FCRA applications (especially rejections) are not the default?

-• Is a foreign share holder of a Section 8 company limited by share capital an FC
+• Is a foreign share holder of a Section 8 company limited by share capital an FC transaction

 • What is the appeal process for administrative rejections?

-is now setting up a clear system to step in and manage those assets.
-For nonprofits, this
+Pacta's Take: This amendment reflects a consistent idea in Indian law: Assets created for public good is not private property.
+What's changed is the level of control.
+The government is now setting up a clear system to step in and manage those assets.
+For non-profits, this means:

 • Pay close attention to FCRA renewals and compliance